Rehab-Robotics-Lab/FloSystem/README.md

 You should then be able to connect to the router using the settings setup on the router at the beginning from the nuc on the robot

+#### SSH-Keys
+You will now need to setup SSH Keys.
+Just follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1804)

 ### NUC
 1. Setup Ubuntu
     1. Make sure to connect to a network and update everything